-- (a) in writing of the sole shareholder of, or the shareholders holding in aggregate at least two thirds in nominal capital value of, the shares of that class; or - (b) of the General Meeting of the shares of that class with the sanction of a majority resolution, being a resolution sanctioned: - (i) by a majority of over one-half of the votes cast by the shareholders present in person or by proxy and entitled to vote, in the case where all the shareholders present in person or by proxy and entitled to vote, hold or represent in aggregate not less than 50 per cent. in nominal capital value of the entire issued share capital of the Issuer; or - (ii) by a majority of not less than two-thirds of the votes cast by the shareholders present in person or by proxy and entitled to vote in all other cases, at a General Meeting of which not less than 14 days notice specifying the intention to propose the resolution as a "majority resolution" has been given.
+- (a) in writing of the sole shareholder of, or the shareholders holding in aggregate at least two thirds in nominal capital value of, the shares of that class; or - (b) of the General Meeting of the shares of that class with the sanction of a majority resolution, being a resolution sanctioned: - (i) by a majority of over one-half of the votes cast by the shareholders present in person or by proxy and entitled to vote, in the case where all the shareholders present in person or by proxy and entitled to vote, hold or represent in aggregate not less than 50 per cent. in nominal capital value of the entire issued share capital of the Issuer; or at a General Meeting of which not less than 14 days notice specifying the intention to propose the resolution as a "majority resolution" has been given.